vidsinghal/Cornucopia/README.md

 You need to provide the fuzz mode (1 for a single file in parallel and 0 for all files in `afl_sources` in parallel) you also need to provide the config file.

-For example, you can run the following command to run cornucopia for all files in parallel where each source in fuzzed on a single core using the following, make sure that you run this command in another screen (Run this command in a separate screen using the `screen` command so that you can go back to the server screen and check the progress).
+For example, you can run the following command to run cornucopia for all files in parallel where each source is fuzzed on a single core, make sure that you run this command in another screen (Run this command in a separate screen using the `screen` command so that you can go back to the server screen and check the progress).
 ```
     python3 run_fuzz.py -m 0 randollvm.config
 ```